Swap76/Move_Assets_To_Google_Drive/README.md

 * Then Add a new key in the DB for Tracking Upload for this refer [Mongo Help](./mongo_setup.md).
 Run this commands in mongoshell

-* Now run a program of your choice Single/Multi thread.
+* Use following commands for running the programmes:- For running a single thread program
     ```
+    python3 singleThread_Upload.py
+    ```
+    For running a multi thread program
+    ```
-    python3 <FileName>
+    python3 multiThread_Upload.py
     ```